Danyel Waro, fyer bâtard

 Danyel Waro, fyer bâtard (in English, Danyel Waro, the Proud Bastard) is a 2002 documentary film.

 Synopsis

-In Réunion, there's no need to introduce Danyel Waro, his rhythms and texts have left their mark on the cultural landscape of the past twenty years.
+In Réunion, there's no need to introduce Danyèl Waro, his rhythms and texts have left their mark on the cultural landscape of the past twenty years.
 Behind the public image, the singer, there's a man with strong convictions, a poet, a craftsman.
 Unknown facets that Thierry Hoarau's film reveals.
 An intimate portrait of a strong, appealing personality.